IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ![Service Implementation CRUD](images/software-factory-run-staging-diff-ownerrestcontroller-impl-crud.png)

 > [!NOTE]
-> Observe that the operations are now populated with code that will facilitate [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+> Notice that the operations are now populated with code that will facilitate [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 >
-> The `Intent.Application.ServiceImplementations.Conventions.CRUD` module automatically checked for operations which followed simple conventions and generated basic implementations where detected.
+> The `Intent.Application.ServiceImplementations.Conventions.CRUD` module automatically checked for operations that followed simple conventions and generated basic implementations where detected.
 >
 > Anything not meeting those conventions were ignored and no implementations were generated.
 >
 > [!WARNING]
 >
-> It is recommended to always review all files in the `Changes` tab of the Software Factory Execution to ensure that all changes that will be applied are as expected.
+> It is recommended to always review all of the files in the `Changes` tab of the Software Factory Execution to ensure that all of the changes that will be applied are as expected.

 This time we will commit the changes, so click `APPLY CHANGES`.
 Minimize the Software Factory Execution once again.

 ## Add missing Id fields to DTOs

-Up to this point we are not presenting any `Id`s to the consumer of our API Services.
+Up to this point, we are not presenting any `Id`s to the consumer of our API Services.

 Navigate back to the `Services` designer and perform the following: